-It may be remote, but Castell y Bere a magnet for all castle lovers.
+It may be remote, but Castell y Bere in North Wales is a magnet for all castle lovers.
 Strung along a jagged rocky outcrop in the Dysynni Valley at the foot of the mighty Cader Idris, Castell y Bere is especially good at evoking the spirit and atmosphere of Wales’s native castles.

 Built by Welsh ruler Llywelyn ap Iorwerth (Llywelyn the Great) to protect Gwynedd’s southern frontier, construction began in 1221 with the castle remaining in use until 1294.
 Castell y Bere was a remote outpost on Llywelyn’s southern frontier, but it was vital to his security.
 Llywelyn ab Iorwerth was Prince, but in those days cattle were king!
 Castell y Bere guarded his cattle range, protected the homeland of Gwynedd and dominated the neighbouring lordship of Meirionydd.

-Today Castell y Bere is as wild and remote as it was when Llywelyn first arrived.
+Today Castell y Bere under the protection of Cadw rather than the Welsh Princes, but it is as wild and remote as it was when Llywelyn first arrived.
 It stretches along the summit of a rocky outcrop on the eastern side of the Dysynni valley.
 Distinctive features at Castell y Bere include the characteristic Welsh apsidal – or elongated D-shaped plan of the south tower.

 Castell y Bere Virtual Tour